andrewrosss/nipype-fsl-anat/README.md

 ## Details

-This package exports two interface:
+This package exports two interfaces:

 1. The `FSLAnat` interface.
 This interface's parameters mirror that of the underlying `fsl_anat` command line tool, and has been wired so that the `out_dir` (-o) parameter correctly points to the `fsl_anat`-generated output directory.